sergeiown/Encryption_Variations/README.md

 3. Checking for the correctness of the base64 code.
 4. Ability to save the results to a file.

-**Usage:**
-1. Run the script in the terminal or use the appropriate bat file if you are using a windows environment.
-2. Enter the text to encode and decode or use input.txt (for the *FromFile.js script).
-3. The results are displayed in the console, the session history is saved to the output.txt file.

-***A web version of the application is now also available: https://sergeiown.github.io/Encryption_Variations/***

 ## XOR Interface:

 **Functionality:**.